Wallace Williamson: Life

 He was born in Thornhill in Dumfriesshire on 29 December 1856, the youngest son of James Williamson and his wife Margaret Wallace.

-He was educated at Morton School and Wallace Hall Academy then studied Divinity at the University of Edinburgh graduating MA in 1878.
+He was educated at Morton School and Wallace Hall then studied Divinity at the University of Edinburgh graduating MA in 1878.
 He was licensed to preach as a Church of Scotland minister by the Presbytery of Edinburgh in 1881.

 Beginning as an assistant at North Leith Parish Church on Madeira Street in north Edinburgh, he was ordained as full minister there in 1882.
 He was then translated to St Cuthbert's Church in central Edinburgh in 1883.
 This was as the collegiate minister alongside Rev James MacGregor in first charge.
 During this time he was also a lecturer in pastoral theology at his alma mater.
 He received the honorary degree Doctor of Divinity (DD) from the University of St Andrews in 1900.
 In January 1910 he was appointed first minister at St Giles' Cathedral and the following year Dean of the Thistle and Dean of the Chapel Royal.
 In 1913 he was elected Moderator of the General Assembly of the Church of Scotland, the highest position in the Scottish church.

+In 1912 he was appointed Honorary Chaplain (Pontifex Maximus) of the Harveian Society of Edinburgh.